Secret communication games and a hierarchy of quasiparticle statistics in 3 + 1D topological phases: Conclusions

 We emphasize that the ability to perform secret communication in the scenario we study is strictly more demanding than secret sharing using topological phases~\cite{Kato2016Information,fiedlerJonesIndexSecret2017,yang2025topological}.
 It is known that every topological phase with a topological quasiparticle of quantum dimension greater than 1 can be used for non-local secret sharing, while only a special class of topological phases can do secret communication in the scenario we study.
 Secret sharing uses only the fusion properties of the quasiparticles, while secret communication exploits both the fusion structure and the braiding/exchange statistics.
+Consequently, secret sharing capability cannot distinguish between different topological phases whose fusion structure of point particles are equivalent, but have inequivalent braiding/exchange statistics~\footnote{A specific example in 3+1D can be constructed by deconfined gauge theories based on isocategorical groups.
+Specifically, Ref. gives an example of two groups $G_1$ and $G_2$~(both of order 64), such that the SFCs $\Rep(G_1)$ and $\Rep(G_2)$ are equivalent as fusion categories, but inequivalent as SFCs. }, which can be distinguished by our secret communication games.

 We also note that while there are prior proposals of playing non-local games~\cite{brassardQuantumPseudoTelepathy2005} in topological phases~\cite{Burnell2023TCnonlocalgame,Nandkishore2025TCnonlocalgame}, our secret communication challenge games fundamentally differ in goal and design.
 The prior non-local games~\cite{Burnell2023TCnonlocalgame,Nandkishore2025TCnonlocalgame} generalize the parity game~\cite{Mermin1990Extreme,brassard2005recasting} from the GHZ state~\cite{greenbergerGoingBellsTheorem1989} to the 2D toric code, mainly to demonstrate noise-robust quantum advantage; while our goal is to distinguish between different types of emergent quasiparticle statistics and topological order.
 The design and strategy of our secret communication games are not based on generalizing prior non-local games in few-body systems; in particular, our games do not appear to have a few body analog, as emergent quasiparticle statistics is an intrinsically many-body phenomenon.